jhajek/Linux-text-book-part-1/Chapter-05/chapter-05.md

 ls

-: This command is used to list the content of the current directory you are in.  __Usage examples:__
+: This command is used to list the content of the current directory you are in.

 ```bash
 ls /etc